zxk688/starter-hugo-academic3/content/event/example/index.md

 ---
 title: As the PI
-abstract: National Natural Science Foundation of China under grant 41801323
+abstract: Research on Reliability Analysis and Controlling Method of Land Cover Dynamic Monitoring Data
-location: Wowchemy HQ
+location: China
 date: 2030-05-27T13:00:00.000Z
 all_day: true
 event: Wowchemy Conference